humayungit815/ai-model-inventory-client/README.md

 - **Dynamic Model Listing:** Display all AI models with filtering options by framework (e.g., TensorFlow, PyTorch).
 - **Featured Models Section:** Automatically shows the most recently added AI models on the homepage.
 - **Responsive & Theme Friendly:** Fully responsive design with dark/light theme toggle using Tailwind CSS and DaisyUI.
 - **Search Functionality:** Users can search AI models by name for quick access.

+## 📦 Dependencies
+- react-router
+- react swiper
+- firebase

 ## Technologies Used